kgrid/ActivatorManual/pages/03-01-01-troubleshooting.md

 ---
 layout: page
-title: Troubleshooting
+navtitle: Troubleshooting
 level: 0
 permalink: /troubleshooting/
 ---
 # Troubleshooting

 Here are some common errors that we identified during the execution process.

 **Activator Environment**